MicrosoftDocs/azure-aks-docs/articles/aks/deploy-mongodb-cluster.md

 You can back up your data to Azure using one of the following methods:

 * **Manual**:  Manually back up your data at any time.
-* **Scheduled*** Configure backups and their schedules in the CRD YAML.
+* **Scheduled**: Configure backups and their schedules in the CRD YAML.
 The Operator makes them automatically according to the specified schedule.

 The Operator can perform either a logical or a physical backup.
 A ***logical backup*** queries the Percona Server for MongoDB for the database data and writes the retrieved data to the remote backup storage.
 A ***physical backup*** copies physical files from the Percona Server for MongoDB dbPath data directory to the remote backup storage.
 Logical backups use less storage but are slower than physical backups.